Teccii/cherry/README.md

 # Cherry
 Cherry is a WIP UCI compliant chess engine written in Rust.
-Its internals are based on the [`cozy-chess`](https://github.com/analog-hors/cozy-chess) library written by analog-hors.
+Its internals are a modified version of the [`cozy-chess`](https://github.com/analog-hors/cozy-chess) library written by analog-hors.

 ## Features
 ### Move Generation
 - Fixed shift fancy black magic bitboards
-- PEXT and PDEP are used if BMI2 intrinsics are availab
+- PEXT and PDEP are used if BMI2 intrinsics are available

 ### Move Ordering
 - Hash Move